transmissions11/solcurity/README.md

 - `D7` - Watch out for ERC-777 tokens.
 Even a token you trust could preform reentrancy if it's an ERC-777.
 - `D8` - Watch out for fee-on-transfer tokens.
 If they are unsupported, ensure that property is documented.
 - `D9` - Watch out for rebasing tokens.
 If they are unsupported, ensure that property is documented.
+- `D10` - Watch out for tokens that use too many or too few decimals.
+Ensure the max and min supported values are documented.